tomsquest/tomsquest.github.io/_posts/2014-09-03-learning-to-touch-type.md

 Two recommended typing trainers are [Keyzen](https://first20hours.github.io/keyzen-colemak/) and [Amphetype](https://code.google.com/p/amphetype/).
 The first will get you mad, and the second will make you cry :-) .

 I started with Keyzen, and my first hours of learning were completely boring but very rewarding.
-A session of Keyzen gives something like: Type 'nnnttttntntn', then 'ntenntteetnte', then restart because you made a mistake.
+A session of Keyzen gives something like: Type `nnnttttntntn`, then `ntenntteetnte`, then restart because you made a mistake.
 After two hours, my progress was real, and after six hours I completely managed the English layout.
-I was still discovering how to touch type, so I was very motivated.
+I was still discovering how to touchtype, so I was very motivated.

 Then, I started to practice with Amphetype.
 This tool is very handy because you can import your own set of words to learn, shuffle them and measure your progress by session, sitting or days (On Linux, just checkout the source and voilà).